The Big One

 After many, many years of working with writers, we know that this phase — the long journey between “I have an idea” and “I have a draft” is one of the hardest in the creative process.
 It’s true that, “In order to cross the ocean we must have the courage to lose sight of either shore” but how do we keep swimming when the waves are crashing and the skies are dark?
 How do we just… get it done?

-Every process is unique, but a generous dose of accountability, focused time, thoughtful feedback and genuine encouragement is our tried and true recipe for production.
-It can also really help to be among others who are on similar journeys so that we can share our wins, face down our challenges and know that we’re never alone.
-This class is designed to offer all those things in big, luxurious quantities, so that our projects can make the long journey out of our minds and into the world where they can sparkle and shine and do their work.
+Every process is unique, but a generous dose of accountability, focused time, thoughtful feedback and genuine encouragement is our tried and true recipe for productivity.
+It can also help to be among others who are on similar journeys so that we can share our wins, face our challenges and know that we’re never alone.
+This class is designed to offer all those things in big, luxurious quantities, so that our projects can make the long journey out of our minds and into the world where they can sparkle and shine.

 Here’s how it works:

-We’ll meet every second week through the fall, winter and into spring in a small group to workshop our writing, talk about our process, gain direction and watch our word counts rise.
+We’ll meet approximately every second week through the fall, some of the winter and into spring in a small group to workshop our writing, talk about our process, gain direction and watch our word counts rise.
 In November, as we begin to move deeper into our process, the two groups will gather together for an urban retreat to find a writing sanctuary, right here in the city.
-In January, once we’ve sunk deep into the process, we’ll road trip to a big manor house north of the city for a full weekend of writing games, workshopping and silent writing time.
-In addition, we’ll offer Strategy Sessions at the Firefly studio throughout the year, and in June we’ll wrap up with a big beautiful reading for friends and family (…if you choose to invite them.
+In January, once we’ve sunk deep into the process, we’ll road trip to a big manor house north of the city for a 3-night weekend of writing prompts, workshopping and silent writing time.
+In February when our energy is low we’ll take the month off, with the exception of a silent writing session at the studio.
+We’ll start up again in March, and at the end of May we’ll wrap up with a big beautiful reading for friends and family (…if you choose to invite them.
 No pressure.)